 We’re one week out from the legendary SHOT show – that’s Shooting, Hunting, and Outdoors Trade Show – and as we gear up for the largest hunting, law enforcement, and shooting trade show on the planet, we’re taking a look at some of the gear that’s got our attention and distracted us from packing for the annual pilgrimage to Las Vegas.
+The event is shaping up to be incredibly exciting and we cannot wait to see all the trade show displays featuring the latest developments in hunting, law enforcement and shooting.
+So, what can we expect to see next week?

 First up: new 1911s from Colt!
 Yes, we know we’re fanatics for 1911s.
 Yes, we love seeing those four letters stamped on a gun.
 But this year is a little different: Colt has really been paying attention to consumer demand and the new guns are really promising.